NFL

 Atlanta Falcons (2017)

-Matt Ryan of the Atlanta Falcons awaits the overtime coin toss with Dont’a Hightower of the New England Patriots during Super Bowl 51
+Matt Ryan awaits the overtime coin toss with Dont’a Hightower during Super Bowl 51.

-Matt Ryan of the Atlanta Falcons awaits the overtime coin toss with Dont’a Hightower of the New England Patriots during Super Bowl 51
+Matt Ryan awaits the overtime coin toss with Dont’a Hightower during Super Bowl 51.

 The Atlanta Falcons won the coin toss in Super Bowl 51, but lost the final to Tom Brady’s New England Patriots in a historic comeback that ended in a 28-34 overtime victory.
 The Falcons had a big lead in the first half, but many attributed their loss to the curse of the coin toss.